 - Thermal noise reduction insulation and condensation control

-- SonaSpray range has finishes from textured to plaster smooth
+- Our SonaSpray range has finishes from textured to plaster smooth

-- Typically provides all these features at lower installed prices than fixed panel systems
+- Typically provides all the above features at lower installed prices than fixed panel systems

 SonaSpray K-13 noise reduction insulation is spray applied directly to most substrates: concrete, plasterboard, GRP, steel, glass, expanded polystyrene.
 Domes, vaults, profiled, corrugated, flat; in fact any shaped substrate can be sprayed with SonaSpray K-13.